santuajayvee7/WD-sw4_santua/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+This project showcases a dynamic feature section designed to highlight a series of engaging content pieces.
+The header introduces the "PARANOIA" music video teaser with a prominent logo and sign-in option.
+Below, the tabs section categorizes content such as mini cinematics and promotional materials, each accompanied by play buttons and descriptive text.
+Additional details for each feature are accessible in the accompanying text section, ensuring users can easily navigate and explore the diverse offerings.
+A visually appealing divider separates these sections, providing a structured and user-friendly browsing experience.

 Guiding Question:
-- What is the project
+- What is the project - This project showcases a dynamic feature section designed to highlight a series of engaging content pieces.
-- Whats the purpose
+- Whats the purpose - In essence, the purpose is to create a compelling digital environment that effectively promotes and showcases featured content while enhancing user interaction and satisfaction.
-- What are key components
+- What are key components - HTML Structure & CSS Styling
-- What technology used and how it is used
+- What technology used and how it is used - HTML for defining elements such as headers, navigation bars, sections, links, and content containers.
+CSS for defining styles such as colors, fonts, margins, padding, positioning, and responsiveness.
+It's used to make elements visually appealing and ensure consistent styling across the site.

 ### Key Components
 <!-- TODO: List of Key Components -->